John Erickson (historian)

-John Erickson, FRSE, FBA, FRSA (17 April 1929 - 10 February 2002) was a British historian and defence expert who wrote extensively on the Second World War.
-His two best-known books – The Road to Stalingrad and The Road to Berlin – dealt with the Soviet response to the German invasion of the Soviet Union, covering the period from 1941 to 1945.
-He was respected for his knowledge of the Soviet Union during the Cold War.
-His Russian language skills and knowledge gained him respect.
+John Erickson, FRSE, FBA, FRSA (17 April 1929 – 10 February 2002) was a British military historian and expert on the Soviet Union.
+His two best-known books – The Road to Stalingrad and The Road to Berlin – dealt with the Soviet response to the German invasion of the Soviet Union in World War II.
+During the Cold War, he was respected for his knowledge of and personal contacts in the Soviet Union, and as head of the Centre for Defence Studies at Edinburgh University in the 1980s he played a major role in brokering a rapprochement between Western and Soviet diplomats and military through the Edinburgh Conversations.